learnk8s/learnk8s.io/src/bite-sized-articles/ingressApiGateway/ingressApiGateway.md

 _But there's more._

-As part of the installation process Kong's controller registers Custom Resource Definitions (CRDs).
+As part of the installation process, Kong's controller registers Custom Resource Definitions (CRDs).

 One of these custom extensions is related to Kong's plugins.